ryancwalsh/encryption/crypto_instructions.md

 **seed phrase:** When you set up a hardware wallet, you get a random 24-word seed phrase, which is like a secret key with which an owner controls their crypto.
 See **Important** section below!!

-You should write a second copy of the hardware wallet's 24-word seed phrase (as a backup) but be extra careful to keep the original copy and the backups private.
+Someone who owns crypto should write a second copy of their hardware wallet's 24-word seed phrase (as a backup) but be extra careful to keep the original copy and the backups private.
 (Side note: [Cryptosteel](https://cryptosteel.com/) is another cool way to store a seed phrase, but I haven't done it.)

 You can think of your non-custodial wallet as a transparent lockbox with a hole in the top that allows people to deposit funds _into_ the lockbox (as long as they know its address).
 But _only you_ are allowed to open the lockbox to retrieve what's inside because only you know the seed phrase.